-Name Description Significance The European Association of Research Libraries (LIBER)'s Open Science Roadmap 9 This Open Science Road- map was established by LIBER in 2018.
-Recommen- dations from this roadmap broadly endorse libraries as partners in citizen science, guiding the development of the field.
-This roadmap emphasizes the importance of citizen science as part of cultural change.
-LIBER Citizen Science Working Group 10 Launched in March 2019, the working group is in- tended to explore, among other questions, what the role of libraries will be in terms of citizen deve- lopment, education, and instruction, especially rela- ting to citizen science.
-This working group is intended to connect colleagues across Europe to explore citizen science opportunities and best practices.
-The League of European Research Universities (LERU) Comprises over 23 research-intensive European universities.
-They published a paper 11 that analysed trends in citizen science and provided guidelines that ranged from raising awareness to developing assessments for citizen science in research funding and evaluation processes.
-Demonstrates institutional support for citizen science at the university level.
-Science Europe Released a Briefing Paper on citizen science 12 in 2018, endorsing the ten key principles of citizen science developed by the 'Sharing best practice and building capacity' working group of the European Citizen Science Association 13 .
-Represents major research funding and research performing organisations across Europe.
+Name Description Significance

+The European Association of This Open Science Road- This roadmap emphasizes

+Research Libraries (LIBER)'s map was established by the importance of citizen

+Open Science Roadmap 9 LIBER in 2018.
+Recommen- science as part of cultural

+dations from this roadmap change.

+broadly endorse libraries as

+partners in citizen science,

+guiding the development of the field.

+LIBER Citizen Science Launched in March 2019, This working group is

+Working Group 10 the working group is in- intended to connect

+tended to explore, among colleagues across Europe

+other questions, what the to explore citizen science

+role of libraries will be opportunities and best

+in terms of citizen deve- practices.

+lopment, education, and

+instruction, especially rela-

+T ting to citizen science.

+The League of European Comprises over 23 re- Demonstrates institutional

+Research Universities (LERU) search-intensive European universities.
+They publi- support for citizen science at the university level.

+(LEKU) shed a paper 11 that analy- at the university level.

+sed trends in citizen science

+and provided guidelines

+that ranged from raising

+awareness to developing

+assessments for citizen

+science in research funding

+and evaluation processes.

+Science Europe Released a Briefing Paper Represents major research

+on citizen science 12 in funding and research

+2018, endorsing the ten key performing organisations

+principles of citizen science across Europe.

+developed by the 'Sharing

+best practice and building

+capacity' working group of

+the European Citizen Sci-

+ence Association 13 .